Blog > Spark Databricks Vs. Synapse Analytics

 - Very similar to the vanilla spark, it is quite portable even though the actual spark instance.

 - Manages data warehousing and analysis of big data.

 - The SQL serverless functionality provided by Azure Synapse Analytics enables Data Analytics, Data Engineers, and Data Scientists.

 - Data warehousing, Big Data analytics, Data integration, and visualization into a single environment.

 - In this model, data from tables are distributed across nodes, and the results are joined in the head or control node.
 It is a model that is completely optimized for large-scale loading of data and reporting.

 - Separate compute and storage (Pay for them separately).

-- It allows to pause or resume databases within minutes.
+- It allows you to pause or resume databases within minutes.

-- It is built in advance security like connection security, authentication, authorization, and encryption.
+- It is built in advanced security like connection security, authentication, authorization, and encryption.

 Pros of Synapse